Couple who both had long Covid planned suicide as ‘neglected’ sufferers struggle

 If you are experiencing feelings of distress and isolation, or are struggling to cope, The Samaritans offers support; you can speak to someone for free over the phone, in confidence, on 116 123 (UK and ROI), email jo@samaritans.org, or visit the Samaritans website to find details of your nearest branch.

-People can also contact Mind via Infoline, which provides over-the-phone information on mental health problems, treatment options and adovacy services, on 0300 123 3393.
+People can also contact Mind via Infoline, which provides over-the-phone information on mental health problems, treatment options and advocacy services, on 0300 123 3393.

 Register for free to continue reading